janwilmans/guidelines/guidelines_details.md

 - Return by value.
   - Wrap C-style functions with output parameters in a function that returns by value.
   - **Rationale**: helps with local reasoning about object lifetime, reduces lifetime dependencies.
-- Functions should not exceed `42` lines.
-If exceeded: refactor.
+- Keep functions limited to 42 lines.
+If a function exceeds this limit, refactor it while balancing the need for concise code and keeping related logic together.
-  - **Rationale**: helps with (local) reasoning about the code, encourages decomposition.
+  - **Rationale**: helps with (local) reasoning about the code, encourages decomposition
 - Functions and lambdas should not have more than `3` arguments.
   - **Rationale**: this arbitrary limit encourages the author to consider if the function could/should not be split into multiple functions.
 - Explicitly capture variables in lambdas.